A Guide to Writing Dialogue, With Examples

 • Make sure the thoughts and feelings are appropriate for the situation – it’s important to keep the internal monologue in line with what is happening in the story.

 • Avoid telling readers how characters feel – rather than stating that a character is feeling anxious or sad, provide clues through words and descriptions which will give readers an writers can create engaging stories with compelling dialogue.
 Dialogue should be used to further the plot, explore relationships between characters and build tension.
 It is also important to remember that each character has their own unique voice, so make sure to pay attention to dialect, accent and body language when crafting conversations between them.
 Additionally, internal monologue should be used sparingly, as too much can be difficult for readers to follow.
-With a little practice and these helpful tips, writers will be able to
+With a little practice and these helpful tips, writers will be able to write engaging stories with great dialogue that captivates readers every time.

 Subscribe To Our Newsletter